Continue to check this page for updates. We will be providing new information as it becomes available.

 Medical Mutual is waiving member cost sharing associated with COVID-19 testing and treatment.
 This applies to services provided by both in-network and out-of-network providers.

 For testing, this covers the cost of the test, as well as the cost of the provider visit, which could include a telehealth (telemedicine), urgent care or emergency room visit, to determine whether the COVID-19 testing is required, and the visit to administer the test.
+This is effective through the end of the national public health emergency declared by the U.S. Department of Health and Human Services.

 Early Prescription Drug Refills and Mail Order